pablichjenkov/daily-agenda-component/README.md

 <br/>

-The library API is based on the compose **StateController** pattern.
-A StateController is basically a mini MVI store just for a specific UI component.
+The library API is based on the compose **StateController pattern**.
+A StateController is basically **a mini MVI store just for a specific UI component**.
 Instead of being coupled to a full screen single gigantic state.
 The state controller is only bound to a specific composable ui section of the screen.
 These are the options from the library:
 - [TimeSlotsStateController](#TimeSlotsStateController)